 Activity Lead and key collaborators Description Status Priority progress update Next steps 3.1.
 Improve national and regional LSD diagnostic capability and capacity Lead ACDP, Laboratories for Emergency Animal Disease Diagnosis and Response (LEADDR) Collaborators DAFF National testing capability for LSD will be transferred from ACDP to all state and territory government laboratories through the existing LEADDR network.
 Regional testing capacity is also being supported by ACDP (Activity 1.2).
-On track High priority In March 2023, a report on potential materials for network quality controls (NQC) of LSD testing (PCR) and a schedule for the roll-out of serological capabilities to LEADDR laboratories was supplied to DAFF.
-NQC material for LSD PCR testing was developed and transferred to LEADDR in May 2023 to support QA amongst LEADDR laboratories.
-The first 2 rounds of Capripox PCR PT (testing for LSDV) have been completed.
+On track High priority As of May 2025, the LEADDR network have successfully completed 4 PT rounds of LSDV PCR and 3 rounds of Capripox ELISA.
+In March 2023, a report on potential materials for network quality controls (NQC) of LSD testing (PCR) and a schedule for the roll-out of serological capabilities to LEADDR laboratories was supplied to DAFF.
 LSD positive serum for NQC and PT samples for serological testing (ELISA) has been sourced and prepared, for initial use.
-In March 2024 LEADDR laboratories completed the first round of testing for Capripox serology.
-An import permit now exists for the Innovative Diagnostics (ID) Capripox ELISA kit.
-ID Screen Capripox ELISA kits have been sent to all LEADDR laboratories participating in the serological testing, and the first round of ELISA PT has been completed.
+An import permit exists for the Innovative Diagnostics (ID) Screen® Capripox ELISA kit.
+ID Screen® Capripox ELISA kits have been sent to all LEADDR network laboratories participating in the serological testing.
 A series of laboratory workshops and practical exercises, named Exercise Waterhole, were held from September to November 2023, to assess the ability of Australia's laboratory network to respond to an outbreak of LSD while also responding to other animal disease threats.
 These exercises assessed the effectiveness of the information management systems currently in use in Australia and provided opportunities to identify areas for improvement in laboratory capacity and capability.
 Under a whole of government EAD preparedness program, Vic is strengthening its laboratory capacity for both rapid and sustained responses to disease outbreaks.
-A comprehensive literature review on the feasibility of environmental DNA/RNA (eDNA/RNA) testing of a number of viruses, including LSD, was completed by the National eDNA Reference Centre in September 2023, and highlights the potential of using eDNA/RNA technologies as a complimentary surveillance method.
-LEADDR laboratories are submitting NQC results for both Capripox PCR and ELISA testing with the aim of harmonising results within the network
+In September 2023, the National eDNA Reference Centre completed a comprehensive literature review on the feasibility of environmental DNA/RNA (eDNA/RNA) testing of a number of viruses, including LSDV.
+A report highlighting the existing assays and suitability for testing the technology as a complimentary surveillance method was submitted to DAFF.
+A copy of the report can be obtained by contacting: scienceandresearch@aff.gov.au.
+The Northern Australia biosecurity sequencing project at Berrimah Veterinary Laboratory continues to build high-throughput sequencing capacity in northern Australia through several collaborative diagnostic and surveillance proj PT within the LEADDR network for both Capripox PCR and ELISA has concluded.
+The ELISA report was disseminated to participants on 29 April 2025.
+The PCR PT report is currently in draft and will be shared with participants shortly.
+With LSD testing capability transferred to all state and territory governments, the sharing of the report will complete this activity.
+3.2.
+Improve the diagnostic testing options at ACDP Lead ACDP Collaborators DAFF There are a range of diagnostic testing options available for LSD at ACDP.
+Despite this, the On track Medium priority Negative samples to support development of serological tests (ELISA) in Australian animals have been collected through DAFF's Northern Australia Quarantine Strategy (NAQS).
+A project at ACDP on LSDV whole genome sequencing database and workflow development has been finalised.
+ACDP now has access to robust and repeatable Further collection of negative samples through NAQS will occur to support development of serological tests (ELISA).
+ACDP will continue their participation in the